ammaarkhan/ammaarkhan/README.md

 <div align="center">

-🔭 I’m currently working on: BROKOL<br>🌱 I’m currently learning how to sell a product<br>🤝 I’m looking to collaborate on ML projects<br>⚡ Fun fact: I have a super rare blood type
+🔭 I’m currently working on: BROKOL<br>🌱 I’m currently learning how to build a product<br>🤝 I’m looking to collaborate on ML projects<br>⚡ Fun fact: I have a super rare blood type

 ###